mozilla/webcompat-crawls/README.md

 # Webcompat Crawls

-Configuration and instructions used to crawls top sites using a specially instrumented version of Firefox gathering information about
+Configuration and instructions used to crawls top sites using a specially instrumented version of Firefox gathering data for Webcompat analysis.

 ## Generate the seed list via a series of pre-crawls